Returning Gardeners: October 1

 Garden Workshops and Events

 The gardens bring residents together for workshops and community building events.
 These events are open to all, including residents who are not plot holders.
-Workshops are posted on the Town's calendar and signup is available through Community Pass and are posted on the Town’s calendar (coming soon!).For a complete description of our workshops, click here!
+Workshops for 2022 have not yet been scheduled; be sure to check back to see our updated workshop schedule.

 Plot Requests and Annual Dues